masonfaulkner/example-code/README.md

 ```

-- ## Language: HTML/JS
+- ### Language: HTML/JS
-- ## To run, open the '.html' file in your favorite browser.
+- ### To run, open the '.html' file in your favorite browser.
-- ## Plain Javascript was chosen to minimize packages that would need to be installed as opposed to React or Angular.
+- ### Plain Javascript was chosen to minimize packages that would need to be installed as opposed to React or Angular.
+Bootstrap was linked to provide a basic template.
-- ## As you type the input Text, suggestions will pop up below the typing area.
+- ### As you type the input Text, suggestions will pop up below the typing area.

 ![](./pic1.png)